Skip to Content

 When the days are longer, you can visit pretty much all the same places in 4 days.
 For more information, please check our very detailed itinerary for the best of Iceland in 4 days.

 If you decide to visit Iceland in the warmer months instead, check out this 7 days Iceland itinerary.
 It covers all the places mentioned in this article and so much more.
-Because the days are endless in summer and the roads are good, you can indeed see a lot more in the same amount of time.
-We also have a suggested self-drive Iceland Ring Road itinerary, but we really only recommend doing in summer – early fall.
+Because the days are endless in summer and the roads are good, you can see a lot more in the same amount of time.
+We also have a suggested self-drive Iceland Ring Road itinerary, but we really only recommend doing it in summer – early fall.

 More tips for your winter trip to Iceland:

 If you found this post helpful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
-Pin this image!
+Pin these images!

 Jessey